Source attribution: Paraphyly

 Paraphyly is a term that originates from the study of cladistics, an evolutionary approach to systematics that groups organisms on the basis of their common ancestry.
 A group of infections is paraphyletic if the group includes the most recent common ancestor, but does not include all its descendants.
 In other words, one group is nested within an ancestral group.
 For example, birds are descended from a common ancestor that in turn shares a common ancestor with all reptiles; thus, birds are nested within the phylogeny of reptiles, making the latter a paraphyletic group.
 Thus, paraphyly is evidence of evolutionary precedence: the ancestor of all birds was a reptile.
 In the context of source attribution, paraphyly can be used as evidence that one infection preceded another.
 It does not provide evidence that the infection was directly transmitted from one individual to another, in part because of incomplete sampling.

 The application of paraphyly for source attribution requires that the phylogenetic tree relates multiple copies of the pathogen from both the putative source and recipient hosts.
 To elaborate, phylogenetic trees relating different infections are often reconstructed from population-based sequences (direct sequencing of the PCR amplification product), where each sequence represents the consensus of the individual pathogen genomes sampled from the infected host.
 If copies of the pathogen genome are sequenced individually by limiting dilution protocols or next-generation sequencing, then one can reconstruct a tree that represents the genealogy of individual pathogen lineages, rather than the phylogeny of pathogen populations.

-If sequences from host A form a monophyletic clade (in which members comprise the complete set of descendants from a common ancestor) that has a nested paraphyletic clade of sequences from host B, then the tree is consistent with the direction of transmission having originated from host A.
+If sequences from host A form a monophyletic clade (in which members are the complete set of descendants from a common ancestor) that has a nested paraphyletic clade of sequences from host B, then the tree is consistent with the direction of transmission having originated from host A.

 Directionality does not imply that host A directly transmitted their infection to host B, because the pathogen may have been transmitted through an unknown number of intermediate unsampled hosts before establishing an infection in host B.